 - Gently scrub the entire surface area

-- Use a clean, wet towel to wipe off the soap and repeat until the soap comes off completely
+- Use a clean, wet towel to wipe off the cleanser and repeat until it comes off completely

 - Fan dry the chair